BridgesLab/PrecisionNutrition/Human Genetics/calcium-cholesterol/README.md

 - **Methods**: MR-APSS (bivariate-LDSC C matrix, relaxed 5e-5 threshold with selection-bias correction) and CAUSE (shared-factor model).
 MRAID was considered and **excluded**: it assumes non-overlapping samples, which this design violates
-- **Finding**: overlap is detectable (C₁₂ = 0.023 vs ~0 in the clean arm) but immaterial (0.17 SE).
-Effect attenuates but survives: MR-APSS β = −0.056 (p = 0.034) and −0.037 (p = 0.045).
-CAUSE γ = −0.040 directionally consistent,
+- **Methods**: five estimators spanning two assumption classes — IVW and MR-APSS / CAUSE (model correlated pleiotropy) versus MR-RAPS / MRBEE (assume InSIDE, i.e. pleiotropy uncorrelated with instrument strength)
-  but its model comparison cannot separate causal from sharing or from null
+- **Finding**: the effect is negative and non-null under all five, in both arms, at both thresholds.
+Sample overlap is immaterial (0.17 SE) and not reliably measurable — three estimators disagree on its sign.
+At a fixed 5e-5 threshold MR-RAPS(l2) and MR-APSS both give −0.056 despite opposite pleiotropy assumptions, so the apparent method gradient is mostly a threshold effect
-- **Interpretation**: cholesterol → BMD is not an artefact of overlap.
-Correlated pleiotropy cannot be excluded on power grounds, which is why the HMGCR cis design — untouchable by these polygenic methods — carries the argument
+- **Interpretation**: cholesterol → BMD is not an artefact of overlap or of correlated pleiotropy.
+What was wrong with the conventional analysis is precision, not direction: pleiotropy is heavy but diffuse (τ̂ ≈ 0.005), and IVW's SE was ~4× too narrow.
+Correlated pleiotropy still cannot be positively excluded on power grounds, which is why the HMGCR cis design — untouchable by these polygenic methods — carries the argument
 - **Outputs**: `results/robust_mr/*.csv`

 ### Joint significance